What Is The Harmony Test?

-This non-invasive prenatal testing UK (NIPT) analyses cell-free fetal DNA circulating in the pregnant mother’s blood.
+The Harmony Test is a non-invasive prenatal test (NIPT) that analyses cell-free fetal DNA circulating in the pregnant mother’s blood.
 It is a new option in prenatal screening for Down syndrome (trisomy 21) and other common fetal chromosome conditions such as Edwards syndrome (trisomy 18) and Patau syndrome (trisomy 13).

 BOOK A HARMONY TEST

-The amount of fetal DNA in the maternal blood increases as pregnancy progresses and so the risk of there being insufficient fetal DNA in the sample is greater the earlier the sample is taken.
+The amount of fetal DNA in the maternal blood increases as pregnancy progresses.
+The likelihood of there being insufficient fetal DNA in the sample is greater the earlier the sample is taken.

 There is also a lower level of fetal DNA in overweight women and so the risk of there being insufficient fetal DNA in the sample is also increased in these cases.

-Clinical studies have shown that the Ariosa Harmony Prenatal Test has exceptional accuracy for detecting fetal trisomies.
+The Harmony Test has exceptional accuracy for detecting fetal trisomies.

-If you would like to book a Harmony Prenatal Test please go to the Baby Scan Booking Form
+If you would like to book a Harmony Prenatal Test please click the button below, and fill in the booking form.